glimpse-project/glimpse/training/README.md

 Creating a joint map
 ====================

-To know what to do with the bones files, these tools need a joint-map file.
+To know which bones from the training data are of interest, and what body labels they are associated with, these tools need a joint-map file.
 This is a human-readable plain text file that describes what bones map to which labels.

-When mapping bones to joints, it's possible to map the centre-point of the bone by referring to the name without a '.head' or '.tail' suffix.

-For example, suppose there are five bones in the JSON data, called 'head', 'left_arm', 'right_arm', 'left_leg' and 'right_leg'.
-Suppose we want to map them to nine joints that correspond to the head, left and right shoulders, left and right wrists, left and right hips and left and right ankles.
-We may write a joint map like so (where labels have been picked arbitrarily):
+Each line specifies a bone name and which end of the bone to reference like `thigh_l.head` followed by a comma separated list of labels that are associated with that end of the named bone.
+For example:

-head, 0, 1, 2, 3
+    head.tail, 2, 3
-left_arm.head, 4
+    neck_01.head, 4
-left_arm.tail, 5
-right_arm.head, 6
-right_arm.tail, 7
+    upperarm_l.head, 7
-left_leg.head, 8
-left_leg.tail, 9
+    upperarm_r.head, 9
-right_leg.head, 10
-right_leg.tail, 11
+    lowerarm_l.head, 11
+    lowerarm_l.tail, 15
+    lowerarm_r.head, 13
+    lowerarm_r.tail, 17
+    thigh_l.head, 19
+    thigh_l.tail, 23
+    thigh_r.head, 21
+    thigh_r.tail, 25
+    foot_l.head, 27
+    foot_r.head, 29

 Generating joint files
 ======================